Qixi, A Forbidden Love between Two Stars

 A Forbidden Love between Two Stars

-As legend goes, in the beginning, there was no Milky Way in the sky and the stars could easily meet each other whenever they pleased.
+As the legend goes, in the beginning, there was no Milky Way in the sky and the stars could easily meet each other whenever they pleased.

 Vega is said to be the 7th daughter of Celestial Mother Wang according to Chinese mythology and falls in love with Altair.
 The two began dating regularly.